Potential Health Risks of Energy Drinks and Sports Drinks

 Can Cause Hyponatremia

-According to the studies done by Harvard University, it has been found out that at least 13% of marathon runners have hyponatremia due to excessive drinking of sports drinks than those runners who only drink water.
+According to studies done by Harvard University, it has been found out that at least 13% of marathon runners have hyponatremia due to excessive drinking of sports drinks than runners who only drink water.

 Erosion of the Teeth